Let’s Connect.

 Keynote: OnLogic

 South Burlington-based OnLogic generates more than $100 million in revenue annually designing and producing specialized computers.
-Cofounder Roland Groeneveld will discuss how the 21-year-old company got its start and the opportunities it offers for the next generation of Vermont workers (3 p.m., includes happy hour snacks and cash bar).
+Cofounder Roland Groeneveld and VP of HR Lauren Lavallee discuss how the 21-year-old company got its start and the opportunities it offers for the next generation of Vermont workers.
+(3 p.m., includes happy hour snacks and cash bar).

 Marvell